-The Safety and Security Co-ordination Section (SSCS) is one of the three organizational units located in the Office of the Deputy Director General, Head of the Department of Nuclear Safety and Security.
-The mission of the SSCS is to ensure technical consistency and coordination between the IAEA's activities in the nuclear, radiation, transport and waste safety and nuclear security programmes.
-The Section comprises two units, the Safety Standards and Application Unit and the Programme and Policy Unit.
+The Safety and Security Coordination Section (SSCS) is located in the Office of the Deputy Director General, Head of the Department of Nuclear Safety and Security.
+The mission of the SSCS is to ensure technical consistency and coordination between the IAEA's activities under the nuclear, radiation, transport and waste safety and nuclear security programmes.
+The Section comprises three units, the Safety and Security Publications Unit, the Programme and Policy Unit, and the Knowledge Networks Unit.

 Read more on incidents and emergencies →